 "Full Service Funnel Building - Includes GERU Access ($59/Month Value)"

 Sounds pretty sexy, doesn't it?

-These often comes with other marketing assets as well such as sales pages, swipe copy and more.
+These often come with other marketing assets as well, such as sales pages, swipe copy, and more.

-Type #3 Total Ownership - The most traditional and straightforward approach, you essentially purchase the entire company and are the only person who sells the product.
-You will be responsible for all updates, customer support and anything else involved with the business.
-This is by far the most expensive and labor intensive approach but it can also be the most lucrative.
+Type #3 Total Ownership - This is the most traditional and straightforward approach; you essentially purchase the entire company and are the only person who sells the product.
+You will be responsible for all updates, customer support, and anything else involved with the business.
+This is by far the most expensive and labor intensive approach, but it can also be the most lucrative.